sanketfirodiya/iOS-interview-preparation/README.md

 # iOS Interview Preparation Guide

-A repository of iOS questions and recommended relevant blog posts on various aspects of iOS development.
+A repository of iOS questions and recommended blog posts relevant to various topics of iOS development.

 For anyone practicing for an upcoming interview or even otherwise to just stay current.